aremaoun/public-showcase/netflix-recommender-system-microservice/README.md

 ### 2nd option - by running Docker <img src="https://static-00.iconduck.com/assets.00/docker-icon-icon-512x370-m2lt8o0b.png" alt="drawing" width="18em;"/>

+To follow...

 ## Behind the scenes

 ### The dataset

-The full Netflix dataset contains a history of ratings of movies by users.
+The full Netflix dataset contains a history of movie ratings by users.
 It is comprised of several files and is more than 2GB.
 To reduce the size, I first processed it to only keep the ratings that were done between DATE1 and DATE2.
 Then I processed the movie datafile to only keep a sample of movies that were rated often enough in that period.
 The 2 tables were then joined, see notebook ?.
 The output is the ?MB file ``.
 (Maybe better not to use the date for filtering: just pick randomly 100 movies, then select only the users who have rated at least 2 of these movies, and discard their ratings for other movies.)
 1 notebook for sampling, another notebook for exploration and prototyping.

 The period (1) between ? and ? is used for learning.
 The period (2) between ? and ? is used for predicting.